rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 Next we'll add our function call which gets the display name of the Steam user like so.

-Note that we ALWAYS ensure that Steam is initalized by checking SteamManager.Initialized before calling any Steamworks functions.

 <pre><code>public class SteamScript : MonoBehaviour {
 	void Start() {